mojowebinc/mojowebinc.github.io/_posts/communication/2016-01-01-newsletter.md

 Secondly, we must make sure the system allows us to successfully complete our day-to-day job activities, such as receiving materials, creating our products, shipping our products and successfully billing our customers.
 We’ll accomplish these objectives through our User Acceptance Testing.

 When our testing is complete, we’ll take stock of our results and make sure we are ready for the final drive to the end zone.
 Once we get the thumbs-up, we will begin our Cutover and End User Training activities.

+We’re going to get into the end zone.
+Basic blocking and tackling is how we’ll do it.
 <p><a href="#ProjectLogic_eNewsletter"><strong>Back&nbsp;^</strong></a></p>
 <br>